sweirich/pi-forall/notes2.md

 are annotated and the one where they aren't).
 We'll start with an expression that has no annotations on lambdas, and elaborate it to one that does.

-The bottom of the Syntax file contains instructions for unbound.
-The line

-    derive [''Term]

-instructs unbound to derive a representation of the structure of the `Term` AST.
-This is all that is necessary to create an instance of the `Alpha` type class for this type.
+The bottom of the Syntax file contains instances for unbound.
+The library uses generic programming to create all of the definitions in an instance of the `Alpha` type class.

     instance Alpha Term